enridaga/sedoku/sedoku/README.md

 # Vision
 Build an static documentation web site from a sparql endpoint.
-The documentation must rely on what the endpoint actually contains instead of on the pretended semantic of its symbols.
+The documentation must rely on what the endpoint actually contains.
 The aim is to provide support to developers and to minimize the effort needed to design the query they need.
 The documentation will distinguish information that is IN the endpoint from information that can be provided externally (specifications, vocabularies) by giving links.